-Some of our courses have places subsidised by funding from the Victorian and Commonwealth governments through the Victorian Training Guarantee.
+Some of our courses have places subsidised by funding from the Victorian and Commonwealth governments under the Skills First program.
 For government-subsidised places, subsidies apply only to the tuition part of the fee.

-You are eligible for a government-subsidised training place if you are:
+Am I eligible for a government-subsidised training place?

 - an Australian citizen

 - an Australian Permanent Resident (holder of a permanent visa)

 - a New Zealand citizen

 - under 20 years of age

 - 20 years and older and ‘upskilling’ by seeking to enrol in a course at a higher level than your existing qualification.